Jnani-Smart/Clippy/docs/USER_GUIDE.md

 1. Hover over any clipboard item
 2. Click the pin icon that appears
 3. Access pinned items from the "Pinned" tab

+### Quick Look Preview

+- Press the Space bar to preview items with native macOS Quick Look
+- Smooth fade animations; press Space or Escape to close
+- Initialization is artifact-free with proper loading states

+### Selection Mode

+- Enter selection mode from the context menu
+- The Cancel button appears in the top-right beside the title
+- The previous Select All/None bar has been removed for a cleaner layout

+### Hover Behavior

+- Hovering over items reveals a small additional portion of content
+- To preserve consistent row heights, text reveals up to 3 lines, and code up to 6 lines

 ## Advanced Features